Renting a Condo Vs. an Apartment in NYC

 What is an Apartment?

-An apartment is a rentable residential unit that is a part of one, or sometimes several, residential buildings.
+An apartment is a rentable residential unit part of one, or sometimes several, residential buildings.

-Usually, there is only one owner or management company that is responsible for all of the maintenance and care of the units and grounds.
+Usually, only one owner or management company is responsible for all the maintenance and care of the units and grounds.

-The property manager can typically be found onsite in the leasing or management office and can help answer any questions in regards to the lease, space, etc.
+The property manager can typically be found onsite in the leasing or management office and can help answer any questions regarding the lease, space, etc.

 Read on: What's an NYC Apartment Complex?